martincartledge/martincartledge.github.io/getting-the-interview.md

 This might sound strange, but I think it is a question that is overlooked.

 Due to the eclectic nature of our industry, it is common to just apply to _any_ kind of job.
-This is tricky because on one hand, you want interviews and experience with different technologies; however, I have found that answering the questions can put you ahead in your search:
+This is tricky because, on one hand, you want interviews and experience with different technologies; however, I have found that answering the questions can put you ahead in your search:

 > _What kind of developer do I want to be?_

 If you are looking for your first job, this might be the hardest question you have to answer.
-Although this might seem overly simplified, I do think it is most important to pick a niche of software that make _you happy_.
+Although this might seem overly simplified, I do think it is most important to pick a niche of software that makes _you happy_.
 After all, you are the one that will be doing this work 40 hours a week, right?

 If you are brand new to software development and are not sure what you like best, I suggest browsing [Free Code Camp](https://www.freecodecamp.org/), [Code Academy](https://www.codecademy.com/), [Treehouse](https://teamtreehouse.com/), or [Udemy](https://www.udemy.com/) and take a course that sounds interesting to you!